Potat0000/dn42-bot/README.md

 ### Email-sending function

 You should implement a `send_email(asn, mnt, code, email)` function in `config.py` and do the email sending in that function.
-If the send meets an error, a `RuntimeError` should be raised, otherwise the send will be considered successful.
+If the send meets an error, a `RuntimeError` should be raised, otherwise, the send will be considered successful.

 ### Privilege code

-Privilege code login is provided for administrator's convenience.
+Privilege code login is provided for network operators.

+When logging in, you can enter the Privilege Code when selecting email to log in as a privileged user.

-Privilege users can use `/whoami <New AS>` to directly modify their identity, unlock additional settings in `/peer`, remove some restrictions, and receive notifications when others create or delete peers.
+Privileged users can use `/whoami <New AS>` to directly modify their identity, unlock additional settings in `/peer`, remove some restrictions, and receive notifications when others create or delete peers.

 ## Proxy